API Reference¶

 from plotsim import create

-from plotsim.inspect import trace_metric_cell
+from plotsim.debug import trace_metric_cell

 cfg = create(